-Student Life regularly updates a Campus Happenings Calendar on the Student Life webpage and on the OCC app.
-If your club would like free announcements/advertising included, please submit your content at least four weeks in advance.
+Student Life lists events and activities for clubs on the Student Life webpage and on the OCC app.
+If your club would like an event or activity included, please submit your content to studentlife@ocean.edu.

 There are student club work rooms located in the Student Center.
-They are to be utilized by all student groups for club-related work only.
-Please cooperate and share our resources with one another.
+They are to be utilized by student groups for club-related work only.
+Clubs can sign up to use these rooms in the Student Life Office.

-Your club must have a constitution on file.
-This document is designed to help the organization in times of transition.
+Your club must have a constitution on file This document is designed to help the organization in times of transition.
 If you have concerns about the actions of your leaders or club members, please refer to this document first.